Scheduling with Availability Collection

 2. Broadcast Booking URL — Skip screening and send candidates a booking link directly

-Both approaches use the same mechanism: a meeting template with autoCollectAvailability: true on the hiring manager participant.
+Both approaches use the same mechanism: a meeting template with autoCollectAvailability: true on the interviewer's participant entry.

-Note: If your hiring manager already has their calendar connected to Popp, you don't need this guide.
+Note: If your interviewers already have their calendars connected to Popp, you don't need this guide.

 When to Use This Guide